 However, in big cases the media often publishes full background coverage, including interviews, as soon as the defendant is found guilty (or pleads guilty), without waiting for sentence to be passed.
 The main issue here is whether the defendant will be sentenced by magistrates, or by a judge in a higher court: again, magistrates might be influenced by media reports in their sentencing, but judges are held to be able to disregard outside influences.

-However, you may be asked what defence a journalist might have if they did publish background material before sentencing – say, relating to previous convictions.
+However, students may be asked what defence a journalist might have if they did publish background material before sentencing – say, relating to previous convictions.
 Answer: they could argue that the published material did not present a substantial risk of serious prejudice to the trial and its outcome.
 Editors will have weighed that risk.

 Can a case become active again after ceasing to be active?